 Securities Cases to Watch at the High Court

 This term, the U.S. Supreme Court will consider three cases related to securities litigation and enforcement.
-In a column for the Los Angeles Daily Journal, Alex Romain and Jenna Williams analyze the import of three cases treating a broad range of topics.
+In a column for the Los Angeles Daily Journal, Jenna Williams analyzes the import of three cases treating a broad range of topics.
 These include the statutory interpretation of the Dodd-Frank Act and its whistle blower protections, the jurisdictional reach of state courts in certain class actions, and separation of powers issues related to the appointments clause of the U.S. Constitution.
-Mr. Romain and Ms. Williams also discuss a fourth securities case that was accepted for review, but which has been stayed pending settlement.
+Ms. Williams also discusses a fourth securities case that was accepted for review, but which has been stayed pending settlement.
 Nonetheless, it presents an important question the court is likely to review in the future.

 From the article: